“The titles are quotes and fragments from different farewell utterances… things that people said when they were about to die.” –

 Diverse and prolific Norwegian composer and multi-instrumentalist Kaada (aka John Erik Kaada, pronounced CODA) has a career spans a string of critically acclaimed solo albums, major motion picture scores, high-profile collaborations with key players such as Mike Patton (Fantômas, Faith No More, Mr. Bungle), as well as numerous live appearances at home and abroad.

-Kaada’s new album Closing Statements is set for a May 25th release on Mirakel Recordings, and it’s a visceral fifty minutes of new music composed and recorded over twelve-month period, and centered around the subject of death.
+Kaada’s new album Closing Statements was released May 25th on Mirakel Recordings, and it’s a visceral fifty minutes of new music composed and recorded over twelve-month period, and centered around the subject of death.
 The spiraling arrangements feature Kaada’s deft layering of piano, keyboards, cinematic guitars, electronics, although the distinction between the organic and electronic are intentionally blurred.
 “Sometimes I’ve tried to make the acoustic sound electrified and effectuated, and sometimes I’ve tried to make the electrified sound organic.
 Listening will hopefully be like an ever folding reveal” Kaada says.

 As a result, the orchestral scope created a backdrop that was… fun?
 This might seem a bit contradictory, since after all, the theme of the album circles around obituaries and last words before death.
 But it’s true, and presents a thematic juxtaposition that plays out throughout the album.
 The new tracks “Farewell” — where orchestration gives way for a circular synth backbone — and “Unknown Destination” are both streaming via Soundcloud, offering two glimpses into the new works.
 Pre-order the album here.